-The Commission’s increased focus on primary care has, in the first instance, involved partnerships with primary care teams to work on small-scale improvement projects through a quality improvement initiative called Whakakotahi (te reo Māori for ‘to be as one’).
+The Commission’s increased focus on primary care includes partnerships with primary care teams to work on small-scale improvement projects through its quality improvement programme, Whakakotahi (te reo Māori for ‘to be as one’).

-Whakakotahi is run by the primary care programme team within the Commission, who support and mentor the participating primary care teams through site visits and group learning events.
+The Commission’s primary care programme team supports and mentors participating primary care teams through site visits and group learning events.

-More specifically, the aim of Whakakotahi is to increase quality improvement capability in primary care, with the following objectives:
+More specifically, the aim of Whakakotahi is to increase quality improvement capability in primary care by:

-- build collaborative partnerships between the Commission and primary care to improve primary care quality and the Commission’s understanding of it
+- building collaborative partnerships between the Commission and primary care to improve primary care quality and the Commission’s understanding of it

-- improve one or more health outcomes with associated improvements in equity, integration and consumer engagement
+- improving one or more health outcomes with associated improvements in equity, integration and consumer engagement

-- support sector-led improvement projects to build and spread improvement science expertise and skills in the primary care sector
+- supporting sector-led improvement projects to build and spread improvement science expertise and skills in the primary care sector

-- identify improvement projects/initiatives that are suitable for implementing at a local, regional or national level (as appropriate)
+- identifying improvement projects/initiatives that are suitable for implementing at a local, regional or national level (as appropriate)

-- support the implementation of the System Level Measures Framework, by linking improvement projects to the framework and raising improvement science capability in the primary care setting.
+- supporting the implementation of the System Level Measures Framework, by linking improvement projects to the framework and raising improvement science capability in the primary care setting.